|

 those enlightened by their own profundity who appear age after age to

-guide the dejected, the depraved, and the stricken people.
+guide the dejected, the deprived, and the stricken people.

 “We